rich-murphey/gnu-graphics/README.md

 Rich Murphey wrote graph, plot2tek, plot2ps and tek2plot, the
-documentation, build, packaging and regression testing in 1990-1991 produce the graphics for his dissertation.
+documentation, build, packaging and regression testing in 1990-1991 to produce graphics for his dissertation.
 He assigned the copyright to the Free Software Foundation.

 Richard Stallman <Rms@ai.mit.edu> further directed development